 The ASRT Practice Standards for Medical Imaging and Radiation Therapy serve as a guide for the medical imaging and radiation therapy profession.
 These standards define the practice and establish general criteria to determine compliance.
-Practice standards are authoritative statements established by the profession, through evidentiary documentation, for evaluating the quality of practice, service and education provided by individuals within the profession.
+The Practice Standards are authoritative statements established by the profession, through evidentiary documentation, for evaluating the quality of practice, service and education provided by individuals in the profession.

 The Practice Standards can be used by individual facilities to develop job descriptions and practice parameters.
-Those outside the profession can use the standards as an overview of the role and responsibilities of individuals within the profession.
+Those outside the profession can use these standards as an overview of the role and responsibilities of individuals in the profession.

-The medical imaging and radiation therapy professional and any individual who is legally authorized to perform medical imaging or radiation therapy must be educationally prepared and clinically competent as a prerequisite to professional practice.
+The medical imaging and radiation therapy professional and any individual who is legally authorized to perform medical imaging or radiation therapy procedures must be educationally prepared and clinically competent as a prerequisite to professional practice.
 The individual should, consistent with all applicable legal requirements and restrictions, exercise individual thought, judgment and discretion in the performance of the procedure.
-Federal and state statutes, regulations, accreditation standards and institutional policies could dictate practice parameters and may supersede these standards.
+Statutes, regulations, accreditation standards and institutional policies could dictate practice parameters and may supersede these standards.